chenchenygu/autoresearch/program.md

 ## The experiment loop

-The experiment runs on a dedicated branch (e.g. `autoresearch/mar5` or `autoresearch/mar5-gpu0`).
+The experiment runs on a dedicated branch (e.g. `autoresearch/mar5` or `autoresearch/mar5-gpu0`), and future sessions should resume on that same branch rather than starting over.

 LOOP FOREVER:

-1. Look at the git state: the current branch/commit we're on
+1. Look at the git state: confirm the current `autoresearch/*` branch/commit and, if present, inspect `results.tsv` so you know what state you're resuming from
 2. Tune `train.py` with an experimental idea by directly hacking the code.
 3. git commit
 4. Run the experiment: `uv run train.py > run.log 2>&1` (redirect everything — do NOT use tee or let output flood your context)
 5. Read out the results: `grep "^val_bpb:\|^peak_vram_mb:" run.log`
 6. If the grep output is empty, the run crashed.
 Run `tail -n 50 run.log` to read the Python stack trace and attempt a fix.
 If you can't get things to work after more than a few attempts, give up.
-7. Record the results in the tsv (NOTE: do not commit the results.tsv file, leave it untracked by git)
+7. Record the results in the tsv and commit `results.tsv` alongside experiment commits
 8. If val_bpb improved (lower), you "advance" the branch, keeping the git commit
-9. If val_bpb is equal or worse, you git reset back to where you started
+9. If val_bpb is equal or worse, you git reset back to the commit where this particular experiment iteration started

 The idea is that you are a completely autonomous researcher trying things out.
 If they work, keep.
 If they don't, discard.
 And you're advancing the branch so that you can iterate.
 If you feel like you're getting stuck in some way, you can rewind but you should probably do this very very sparingly (if ever).